AnimMouse/frp-flyapp/README.md

 You can also use TCP if KCP is not working for you.
 Check the [wiki](https://github.com/AnimMouse/frp-flyapp/wiki/Use-TCP-in-control-plane) for tutorial.

+## XTCP P2P
+You can use this frp tunnel like a STUN server. `bind_addr` should be set in `fly-global-services` in order for XTCP to work.
+This feature is enabled by default.

 ## Example frpc.ini
 ```ini
 [common]